Keyboard Shortcuts

 Can I change the dictation shortcut from Fn to something else?
 The Fn key is the default and recommended trigger.
 Check Settings for available customization options.

 Can I use TalkWriter shortcuts while other apps are in the foreground?
 Yes.
 The Fn key works globally across all apps.
-You do not need TalkWriter to be the active window.
+The Cmd + T shortcut only works when the TalkWriter window is focused.

 Was this helpful?
 Let us know at support@talkwriter.ai